zhixin9001/2021-SAA/note/tips.md

     - resource performance monitoring, events, and alerts; think CloudWatch.
     - account-specific activity and audit; think CloudTrail.
     - resource-specific history, audit, and compliance; think Config.
+- AWS DataSync
+    - an online data transfer service that simplifies, automates, and accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.
+    - natively integrated with Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, Amazon CloudWatch, and AWS CloudTrail, which provides seamless and secure access to your storage services, as well as detailed monitoring of the transfer.
+- AWS Transfer Family, provides fully managed support for file transfers directly into and out of Amazon S3 and Amazon EFS